Jesinski/jesinski.github.io/_posts/2025-06-14-json-data-validation.md

 #### Files

 From the get-go the amount of files - if we follow one class per file - is the first tradeoff.
 At the same time that having one huge file is not good, having one huge folder of smaller files aren't good either.

-However, when I want to maintain a validation, preferably I want to read and look only the code related to what I'm maintaining, thus smaller files seems to be the winning options here.
+However, when I want to maintain a validation, preferably I expect to read and look only the code related to what I'm maintaining, thus smaller files seems to be the winning options here.

 #### Dependencies

 Some validations might need to fetch some data from somewhere else or need extra information from the system.
 We could solve add those dependencies on the constructor, however, if the need is only deep into the flow, we start to have prop drilling problems.

 I rather create external services, which are configured prior to the validation execution that can be consumed on-demand by the validations that requires the data that the service holds.
 The drawback here is the necessity to know which services do we need in order to fully validate the model.

 ## Benefits

 Besides having clear business rules and readable validations, testing becomes very easy as we can instantiate a single validation and test it alone.
-Also, full blown integration tests against the root validator can safely report how the validations will report a given payload.
+Also, full blown integration tests against the root validator can safely report what's the output of a given payload.

 ## Next steps

-The proof-of-concept does not use Generics, but by adding it to the Validator (and the classes that implements it) we can define the payload type, make even more readable and helps with LSP.
+The proof-of-concept does not use Generics, but by adding it to the Validator interface (and the classes that implements it) we can define the payload type, make even more readable and helps with LSP.

 I feel this solution can be more simplified, one attempt of that is the "function based" validations, but more time is needed to evolve this idea.

 Finally, I was able to fully create the Mermaid diagram using Github Copilot, which indicates that a documentation flow can be created, making the business rules clear to other developers that do not actively develop the validations.
-The diagrams can be found on the Readmes of each test folder.
+The diagrams can be found on the Readmes of each E2E test folders on the project repository.

 Source code: [github.com/Jesinski/json-data-validator](https://github.com/Jesinski/json-data-validator)